On-premises provider configurations

-Before you can deploy universes to private clouds using YugabyteDB Anywhere (YBA), you must create an on-premises provider configuration.
+Before you can deploy universes to private clouds using YugabyteDB Anywhere, you must have an on-premises provider configuration.

-With on-premises providers, VMs are not auto-created by YBA; you must manually create your VMs, install the Linux operating system and additional software, provision them with YugabyteDB software, and then add them to the provider's free pool of nodes.
+With on-premises providers, VMs are not auto-created by YugabyteDB Anywhere; you must create your VMs, install the Linux operating system and additional software, provision them with YugabyteDB software, and then add them to the provider's free pool of nodes.

 Automatic provisioning